-For failure to file a tax return or make payments in time, there is a penalty of between RSD 100 000 and RSD 1 million, plus interest on unpaid tax.
+For failure to file a tax return or make payments in time, there is a penalty of between RSD 100 000 and 100% of the unpaid tax (on top of the unpaid tax itself), plus interest on unpaid tax.

 The tax authorities do not pay interest on tax overpaid.